pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert local_timestamp.hour == 20  # No daylight saving time in China.

-However, if necessary, this default can be changed by assigning a :class:`datetime.tzinfo` object to the :data:`TZINFO` attribute of the :mod:`eventsourcing.domain` module.
-The :data:`TZINFO` value can be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a :ref:`topic string <Topics>` that locates a Python :data:`datetime.tzinfo` object in your code, for example a :data:``timezone`` with an ``offset`` value, or a :data:``ZoneInfo`` from Python Standard Library with a suitable ``key``.
+However, if necessary, this default can be changed by assigning a :class:`tzinfo` object to the :data:`TZINFO` attribute of the :mod:`eventsourcing.domain` module.
+The :data:`TZINFO` value can be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a :ref:`topic string <Topics>` that locates a Python :data:`tzinfo` object in your code, for example a :data:``timezone`` with an ``offset`` value, or a :data:``ZoneInfo`` from Python Standard Library with a suitable ``key``.
 You need to set this environment variable before the :mod:`eventsourcing.domain` is imported, or otherwise assign to the :data:`TZINFO`